dutor/asan-demo/README.md

 # Introduction

 AddressSanitizer, aka.
 ASan, is an open source tool invented by Google that dectects memory related bugs like memory leaks and corruption.
+ASan is based on the compiler instrumentation combined with a runtime library.

 # Clone